 Each premium card will give you the option to access Ultimate Rewards.

-In this example, I transferred Chase Ultimate Rewards Points from my Chase Sapphire Preferred Card, a premium card.
+In this example, I transferred Chase Ultimate Rewards Points from my Sapphire Preferred Card, a premium card.

-You can transfer points from your other no-annual-fee Chase cards to your premium card if you need more points.
-Please see the previous sections for steps to “Combine Points.”
+You can transfer points from your other no-annual-fee Chase cards to your premium card if you do not have sufficient points.

 STEP 3: